-by Ashley Yeager, Lucy Chow and Bo Li
+by Ashley Yeager, MD, Lucy Chow, MD, and Bo Li, MD

 Architectural distortion is a descriptive term used by radiologists to describe a particular mammogram finding related to the appearance of the breast tissue.
 The Breast Imaging Reporting and Data System (BI-RADS) is a tool which sets guidelines for radiologists to assess the risk of various breast findings.
 This system defines architectural distortion as breast parenchyma that is “distorted with no definite mass visible.
 This includes spiculations radiating from a point and focal retraction or distortion at the edge of the parenchyma.”1